PrincetonUniversity/install_lammps/01_installing/README.md

 ## Using make

 The procedure below can be used to build LAMMPS with USER-INTEL using make instead cmake.
 This provides more control over the build.
+It makes an executable with AVX512 instructions and is not specific to Cascade Lake processors.

 ```
 wget https://github.com/lammps/lammps/archive/stable_3Mar2020.tar.gz